 Tatnall's Preschool artists displayed their recycled 3D sculptures at the Brandywine Hundred Library as part of the Wilmington Art Loop.

-During the holiday season, choir members traveled to D.C. where they performed at Vice President Joe Biden's holiday party.
+In 2016, choir members traveled to D.C. where they performed at Vice President Joe Biden's holiday party.

 Faculty Profile: Stephanie Silverman